Community Documentation

 Admin menu

-First of all, for gain of time during all the project, install the admin menu module.
+First of all, to save time during this project, install the admin menu module.
 Disable the core Toolbar module.
 You have now a new drop-down administration menu at the top of your site.

 Note that this step is not strictly necessary but just make things easier.
 Most of the people use this admin menu instead of the normal one.